Course text books

 We'd recommend all our students acquire one of these books, both if your budget allows.

-- Jaloba, Ann. (editor) The Hypnotherapy Handbook Helping Handbooks, Yorks.
+- Anthology (2014) The Hypnotherapy Handbook Helping Handbooks, Yorks.

-a variety of chapters by different authors (including our own Debbie Waller) on how to deal with many common issues you'll meet as a hypnotherapist along with marketing and self-care advice
+A variety of chapters by different authors (including our own Debbie Waller) on how to deal with many common issues you'll meet as a hypnotherapist along with marketing and self-care advice.
+Most relevant for Practitioner level students.

 Section C. Building your library